survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 ...
 ```

-As you can see, *app.js* is quite big.
+As you can see, *app.js* is big.
 This is exactly what we wanted.
 We must do something about this next.

 ## Setting Up a `vendor` Bundle